The Fine Print: Privacy, Security, Cookies, Copyright and Disclaimers

 The origin server on which metrotrekker.com runs is professionally operated by Hostpapa.com and like most servers, it logs your IP address (basically your computer/networks name).
 Logging IP addresses is standard practice (for security and fault-finding), lawful and there is debate as to whether an IP address is indeed "personal data".
 Regardless, such information is stored securely and used solely for legitimate security and fault-finding reasons.
 None of this information is shared with third-parties.

 The metrotrekker.com website uses the standard encryption technology for keeping the internet connection between your computer and the metrotrekker server secure (you will see the lock icon near the address bar in your browser).
 Security is further increased with the services provided by Cloudflare.

 If you send me an email, I will receive your email address and any other personal details you choose to include.
 Such information will not be shared and will be stored securely on the origin server (just like all my emails).

-If you choose to financially contribute to metrotrekker.com via my Paypal.me account (first, a very big Thank You!), Paypal will disclose your email and shipping address details to me within the secure Paypal website (just like if you paid for anything via Paypal).
-I will not disclose this information to anyone and will use the email address to send a Thank You email (once again, stored securely on the origin server).
+If you choose to financially contribute to metrotrekker.com via PayPal (first, a very big Thank You!), PayPal will disclose your email address details to metrotrekker via email and within the secure PayPal website (just like if you paid for anything via PayPal).
+I will not disclose this information to anyone and will use the email address to send a one-time Thank You email (once again, stored securely on the origin server).